alexktchen/simpleurlshortener/README.md

 **Use Short Url**
 ----
-  This api will redirct encode url to the right url.
+  This API will redirect the encode URL to the right URL.

 * **URL**